SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Closures.rst

 to indicates that the expression being passed gets automatically wrapped in a closure.
-For example, the ``serveNextCustomer(_:)`` function in the listing below taks as its argument an explicit closure that returns the next customer's name, and the ``serveNextCustomer2(_:)`` function does the same thing with an autoclosure.
+For example, the ``serveNextCustomer(_:)`` function in the listing below takes as its argument an explicit closure that returns the next customer's name, and the ``serveNextCustomer2(_:)`` function does the same thing with an autoclosure.